Organise your files in the Finder on Mac

 Share files or folders

 You can work on a file or folder in iCloud Drive with other people who use iCloud.
 Select a file or folder in the Finder, click the Share button (or use the Touch Bar), then choose Share File or Share Folder to get started.
 If you don’t see the Share button click the More Toolbar Items button at the end of the toolbar.
-See Use iCloud File Sharing to share folders and documents with other iCloud users.
+See Use iCloud to share and collaborate on files and folders.

 Sync information between your Mac and other devices